Trip Tips: Brazil's beachless metropolis is a foodie's paradise

-SAO PAULO If your idea of Brazil is beaches and bikinis, São Paulo is not the place to go.
+SAO PAULO, April 25 If your idea of Brazil is beaches and bikinis, São Paulo is not the place to go.
 That's what Rio de Janeiro is for.

 But if you're a seasoned traveler who tends to shun traditional tourism hot spots for urban adventures off the beaten trail, then put Brazil's biggest city on your bucket list.